-Wonderfully thick and chocolaty, this keto hot chocolate is the perfect hot drink this time of year.
-And it's so easy to make!
+Wonderfully thick and creamy, hot chocolate is the perfect keto indulgence this time of year.

 I'm sure I'm not the only one who has cozy childhood memories of mugs of hot chocolate topped with tiny marshmallows.
 There's something incredibly comforting about a hot drink on a cold winter day.

-So it's good to know that while the marshmallows are a definite no, keto hot chocolate is very much a possibility - and it's delicious.
+So it's good to know that while the marshmallows are a definite no, enjoying hot chocolate on the keto diet is very much a possibility - and it's absolutely delicious.

-You'll only need four simple ingredients to make this delicious drink.
+You'll only need four simple ingredients to make this keto hot chocolate.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 Half-and-half: You can also use heavy cream.
 Personally, I feel that heavy cream is a bit much.